MartianColonist/Excalibur/docs/content/contributing.rst

-Contributing to Excalibur
+Contributing to Cthulhu
 =========================

-Interested in contributing to Excalibur?
+Interested in contributing to Cthulhu?
 Welcome, we're excited to have you onboard!

-If you'd like to make us aware of a bug, or request a new feature, the best option is to `open an issue <https://github.com/MartianColonist/Excalibur/issues>`_ on GitHub.
+If you'd like to make us aware of a bug, or request a new feature, the best option is to `open an issue <https://github.com/MartianColonist/Cthulhu/issues>`_ on GitHub.

 To become more actively involved, feel free to browse the issues page and decide